1974 Ferrari 365 GT/4 2+2 *** NEW PRICE ***

 Whilst this car looks the goods it really gets exciting when you turn the key.
 The engine starts easily and soon settles into a smooth idle.
 Once on the move you realise that the gearbox is very tight and all the sycnhros are excellent.
 The oil pressure is good and the V12 sounds ‘just right’.
 It revs easily and pulls strongly through the rev range.
 Having now done a few miles in the car it seems to get better and better with every outing.
 It just needs a new owner to use it and enjoy it!

-The car is ‘matching numbers’ and it has books (the original owner’s manual, parts manual, warranty card, dealer directory – though this water damaged and even the polishing cloth in the original pouch), a reasonable history file and a jack kit.
+The car is ‘matching numbers’ and it has books (the original owner’s manual, parts manual, warranty card, dealer directory, although water damaged, even a polishing cloth in the original pouch), a reasonable history file and a jack kit.

 We have had the pleasure to handle three or four examples of this model over the last few years and this is one of the best.